AbduazizZiyodov/flask-authlib/README.md

 * `CLIENT_ID` - you can get it from your page of API.
 * `REDIRECT_URI` - you can set it from API settings

-After adding new user , navigate user management page and assign permissions to your user:
+After adding a new user, navigate the user management page and assign permissions to your user:

 ![PERM](screenshots/user_perm.PNG)

 > **LOGOUT_URI**: `{AUTH0_DOMAIN}/logout`

-Next , login again and you will get permission based jwt token from http response:
+Next, log in again and you will get a permission-based jwt token from HTTP response:

 ![TOKEN](screenshots/jwt.PNG)
 😁🎉